haozhang96/Getty/README.md

 ## Why?
-Consider the following getter call-chain to extract some data from a long chain of Java objects:
+Consider the following getter call-chain to extract some data from a long chain of Java objects.
 ```java
 Integer value = a.getB().getC().getD().getE();
 ```

 You would now like to handle any `NullPointerException` that might occur during the call.
-You could simply wrap the whole thing in a try-catch block:
+You could simply wrap the whole thing in a try-catch block.
 ```java
 Integer value = null;